Boulder Media

-Boulder Media Limited is an Irish animation studio founded by filmmaker Robert Cullen in 2000.
+Boulder Media Limited is an Australian-owned Irish animation studio founded by filmmaker Robert Cullen in 2000.
 It is currently a wholly owned subsidiary of Australian media company Princess Pictures, which purchased the company in 2022 from its previous owner, Hasbro.

 History

 The original logo used for the company from 2006, 2007 to 2012.

 Cullen founded Boulder Media in 2000.
 On 13 July 2016, it became a subsidiary of Hasbro.
 Boulder Media opened a second location in August 2017 in Dublin on Claremont Road.

 On 7 May 2019, Hasbro and Boulder Media announced a new animation film studio to be started.
 The companies bid on an old ferry terminal for the studio, but was turned down by the Dún Laoghaire-Rathdown County Council.

 On 1 November 2022, Hasbro sold Boulder Media to Australian media company Princess Pictures, known for producing adult animation series Smiling Friends, YOLO, and Koala Man under its Bento Box Entertainment joint venture Princess Bento.